Raggedy Ann Copper Plant

 Widely grown as an annual in colder areas; in frost free areas it can become a large shrub; large and unusual, raggedy cut leaves in shades of copper, green, burgundy and salmon pink are impressive in the garden, or containers

-Raggedy Ann Copper Plant has attractive burgundy-variegated olive green foliage with hints of salmon which emerges coppery-bronze in spring.
+Raggedy Ann Copper Plant has attractive burgundy-variegated olive green foliage with hints of salmon which emerges coppery-bronze in spring on a plant with an upright spreading habit of growth.
 The deeply cut narrow leaves are highly ornamental and remain olive green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Raggedy Ann Copper Plant is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.